bahrus/xtal-fragment/README.md

 How can we do the equivalent of dependency injection, where we have "interfaces" where we centralize the pain as far as mapping these interfaces to implementations?

-Instead of a web component wrapper, why not use templates, with the help of a reusable element [xtal-wrap](https://github.com/bahrus/xtal-wrap):
+Instead of a web component wrapper, why not use templates?:

 ```html
 <template id=my-field-category-holder>